-A study by the African Insect Science for Food and Health in 2017 established that crop pollination by bees’ increases farm yields by 70 per cent.
+A study by the African Insect Science for Food and Health in 2017 established that crop pollination by bees increases farm yields by 70 per cent.

 While other pollinators tend to be selective, honey bees are found to be generally cross-cutting.

-Most small scale farmers in East Africa have limited understanding of the economic benefits of bee pollination in crop productivity.
+Most small-scale farmers in East Africa have a limited understanding of the economic benefits of bee pollination in crop productivity.
 According to Muo Kasina, a research officer at the Kenya Agricultural Research and Livestock Organization (KALRO), bees are the main pollinators in agriculture, but continued provision of their pollination service is threatened due to worldwide declines in the populations of bees and other pollinators as well as continued influence by human activities.

-Related
+Related News:

 Beekeeping project entice farmers with quick money